neeerob/Market_101/README.md

 - Graphical user interface - I use .Net framework 4.7.2 Windows form Application Templet for UI.
 - Database - We will use Microsoft SQL Database 2019 for data management.

-## Screenshot:
+## Screenshots:

-[Screenshot](https://github.com/neeerob/Market_Management_Software_C-Sharp/tree/main/Screenshot "link title") - All screenshot are here.
+[Screenshot](https://github.com/neeerob/Market_Management_Software_C-Sharp/tree/main/Screenshot "link title") - All screenshots are here.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.